School of the Art Institute of Chicago

 The School of the Art Institute of Chicago (SAIC) is the private art school of the Art Institute of Chicago (AIC) in Chicago, Illinois.

 Tracing its history to an art students' cooperative founded in 1866, which grew into the museum and school, SAIC has been accredited since 1936 by the Higher Learning Commission and by the National Association of Schools of Art and Design since 1944 (charter member).
 It has been a member of the Association of Independent Colleges of Art and Design (AICAD) since the association's founding in 1991 and is also accredited by the National Architectural Accrediting Board.

 Its downtown Chicago campus consists of seven buildings located in the immediate vicinity of the AIC building.
-SAIC is in an equal partnership with the AIC and shares many administrative resources such as design, construction, and human resources.
-The campus, located in the Loop, comprises chiefly five main buildings: the McLean Center (112 S Michigan Ave), the Michigan building (116 S Michigan Ave), the Sharp (36 S Wabash Ave), Sullivan Center (37 S Wabash Ave), and the Columbus (280 S Columbus Dr).
-SAIC also holds classes in the Spertus building at 610 S Michigan Ave.
-SAIC owns additional buildings throughout Chicago that are used as student galleries or investments.
+SAIC is in an equal partnership with the AIC and shares many administrative resources such as construction, and human resources.
+The campus, located in the Loop, comprises chiefly five main buildings: the MacLean Center (112 S Michigan Ave), the Michigan building (116 S Michigan Ave), the Sharp (36 S Wabash Ave), Sullivan Center (37 S Wabash Ave), and the Columbus (280 S Columbus Dr).
+SAIC used to hold classes in the Spertus building at 610 S Michigan Ave.
+SAIC owns and rents additional buildings throughout Chicago that are used as student galleries or investments.
 There are three dormitory facilities: The Buckingham, Jones Hall, and 162 N State Street residencies.

 History

-The institute has its roots in the 1866 founding of the Chicago Academy of Design, which local artists established in rented rooms on Clark Street.
-It was financed by member dues and patron donations.
-Four years later, the school moved into its own Adams Street building, which was destroyed in the Great Chicago Fire of 1871.

-Because of the school's financial and managerial problems after this loss, business leaders in 1878 formed a board of trustees and founded the Chicago Academy of Fine Arts.
-They expanded its mission beyond education and exhibitions to include collecting.
-In 1882, the academy was renamed the Art Institute of Chicago.
-The banker Charles L. Hutchinson served as its elected president until his death in 1924.
-The school grew to become among the "most influential" art schools in the United States.